wisniewskikr/hello_world_spring_boot_thymeleaf/README.md

-Spring Boot + Thymeleaf + Automated Tests Selenium
+Spring Boot + Thymeleaf + Automated Tests Selenium + FF portable

 Example application displays how work automated tests Selenium.
 To run them following Maven console should be used: